AlaTomKing/pixomato/README.md

 Piximator is a website where I can create pixelated animations (and maybe vector if you crank the resolution high).

-Piximator is slightly related to PixotatoJS
+Piximator is slightly related to PixotatoJS.